-Parent has discontinued its previous policy of paying a regular quarterly dividend.
-On February 29, 2008, Parent paid its final quarterly dividend of \$0.13 per share under the new discontinued policy.
-The Company currently intends to retain future earnings to build cash on the balance sheet and invest in its business, particularly in A&R. Any future determination to pay dividends will be at the discretion of our Board of Directors and will depend on, among other things, our results of operations, cash requirements, financial condition, contractual restrictions and other factors our board of directors may deem relevant.
+We discontinued our previous policy of paying a regular quarterly dividend during the second quarter of fiscal year 2008.
+We currently intend to retain future earnings to build cash on the balance sheet and invest in our business, particularly in A&R. Any future determination to pay dividends will be at the discretion of our Board of Directors and will depend on, among other things, our results of operations, cash requirements, financial condition, contractual restrictions and other factors our Board of Directors may deem relevant.